assay-it/doc/docs/usage.md

 ---
 layout: default
 title: use with
-description: Construct automated quality assessment pipelines and intergate them with various service, providers and tools.
+description: Construct automated quality assessment pipelines and integrate them with various service, providers and tools.
 nav_order: 5
 has_children: true
 permalink: /usage